Shopify vs WordPress – Complete comparison and detailed guide on how to choose the right eCommerce platform in 2020.

 But on WordPress, you can control every aspect of SEO.
 You can edit htaccess, robots.txt and sitemaps.
 WordPress websites enjoy higher rankings on Google as compared to Shopify that has SEO limitations.

 Who Wins Round 6?

-This round goes to both WordPress and Shopify.
-The platforms have tied because they provide a range of core features as you build your ideal website.
+This round goes to WordPress.
+WordPress provides a range of core features as you build your ideal website.